 Tuition Payment Options

 Tuition amounts may be paid by one of the following methods.
-Please complete the enclosed Enrollment Agreement and Monthly Automatic Withdrawal Authorization form if applicable and return them to the school office by May 30, 2013.
+Please complete the Enrollment Agreement and Monthly Automatic Withdrawal Authorization on line and return registration papers to the school office by May 30, 2015.

 Tuition Payment